-If the negligence of another has injured you, it should be simple to recover the cost of your medical treatment, lost wages, and pain & suffering.
+If another's negligence has injured you, it should be simple to recover all the costs of your medical treatment, lost wages, and pain & suffering.

-Unfortunately, this is rarely the case in NC Personal Injury cases.
+Unfortunately, that is rarely how North Carolina personal injury claims work.
 This post discusses what to do if the insurance company offers less than the cost of your medical bills and expenses.

 The Bishop Law Firm represents personal injury victims in North Carolina.
 We do not get paid unless we win your case.
 Call us today for a free case review or start online now.